 A successful research and technology policy consists not only of funding measures.
 Rather, it requires a number of accompanying actions to inform potential beneficiaries and help them implement innovative ideas, while supporting policy-makers in efforts to improve the RTI framework.

 The competitive strength of companies and thus their potential for employment are a central subject in both Austria and Europe as a whole.
 These factors greatly depend on the quality of activities in research, technological development and innovation.
 Consequently, it is important for the Federal Ministry of Labour and Economy to further enhance investment in research, development and innovation and to establish the appropriate framework for strengthening Austrian businesses, in particular small- and medium-sized companies.

 For this purpose, a coordinated portfolio of programmes, initiatives and networks has been made available.

-The Austrian Research and Technology Report (RTR) is published annually on behalf of the Austrian ministries responsible for research and technology, namely the Federal Minstry of Education, Science and Research, the Federal Ministry for Climate Action, Environment, Energy, Mobility, Innovation and Technology and the Federal Ministry of Labour and Economy.
-Based on current data, it highlights developments in the areas of research, technology and innovation policy, and looks at the position of Austria in specific sectors within an international context.
+The Austrian Research and Technology Report (RTR) pursuant to Article 8 of the Research Organisation Act (FOG) is prepared annually on behalf of the ministries responsible for research and technology, namely the Federal Ministry of Education, Science and Research (BMBWF), the Federal Ministry for Climate Action, Environment, Energy, Mobility, Innovation and Technology (BMK), and the Federal Ministry of Labour and Economy (BMAW).
+Based on current data, it presents an outline of Austria's position in research, technology and innovation policy.